 Build your brand behind the curtain

-Decisions you make internally can effect how your audience perceives your brand.
+Decisions you make internally can affect how your audience perceives your brand.
 Keep these three discussion starters in mind during your brand building conversations.

 - Model your brand.
 Build a straw man diagram of your brand architecture and have key stakeholders react to it.
 Two diagrams can represent current state and future state (and how you move from one to the other).
 And make sure you visualize the relationship between your parent brand and sub-brands or product brands.
 Use all of these visual methods to build brand consensus in your team.